Ovulation Predictor Kits: Ratings of Sources

 by K. Gudgeon, L. Leader and B. Howard

-Our AssessmentThis scientific study compares the Clearplan, now Clearblue, Ovulation test with basal body temperature (BBT) and cervical scoring for predicting ovulation.
+Our AssessmentThis scientific study compares the Clearplan, now Clearblue, Ovulation Test with basal body temperature (BBT) and cervical scoring for predicting ovulation.
 The accuracy of each method was determined by daily serum luteinizing hormone (LH) measurements.
 Clearplan was the most accurate at predicting ovulation, and in 96 percent of cases predicted ovulation within two days of the serum LH surge.
-Though this study is more than 20 years old, it is the foundation for the accuracy of the Clearplan, now Clearblue, Ovulation Test.

-Natural Family Planning: Suitability of the CUE Method for Defining Time of Ovulation
+Natural Family Planning: Suitability of the CUE(TM) Method for Defining the Time of Ovulation

 Efficacy of Methods for Determining Ovulation in a Natural Family Planning Program